JayYardley/Xbox-Magic-Patches-by-Jay/README.md

 + >AABBCCCDD
 + >DDCCBBAA

+The first line of a patch record (exluding the comment line), dictates the HEX value to "find".
+The second line is the HEX value that goes in it's place, effectively replacing the original data.

 Patch records can theoretically go on forever, however my patcher can realistically only handle about 200.
 If your patch requires more than 100 records then it is probably a bad patch.
 Most clean patches require about 1 to 6 patch records.
 If you were looking to create a .JMP file, download one from here and recycle the formatting I use.